dubinsky/dubinsky/types/lambda-calculus.md

 Functions definable in lambda-calculus are precisely the recursive ones (_Kleene theorem_).

-Instead of encoding things like products, new term forms can be added together with the corresponding reduction rules.

 ## Reduction strategies ##

-Order of reduction (arguments first, function first etc.) can affect the length of the reduction, length of intermediate terms and its termination.

 Orders on redexes:
  - all the redexes of t and u are _inside_ the redex (λx.t)u;